 - Business plans

 - Provincial Construction Program

 Between Friday, Feb.
-1 at 8 p.m. and Monday, Feb.
-4 at 6 a.m., Macleod Trail will be closed for both directions of traffic at the intersection of Highway 22X.
+22, at 9 p.m. and Saturday, Feb.
+23, at 7 a.m., Macleod Trail will be closed to both directions of traffic at the intersection of Highway 22X.

 - Feb 22, 2019

 Government has awarded seven new highway maintenance contracts based on a new hybrid performance-based model.